RichardLitt/standard-readme/spec.md

 **Status:** Optional.

 **Requirements:**
-- Does not require a title of its own.
+- Must not have its own title.
 - Must be newline delimited.

 **Suggestions:**